 - J-1.
-Members will limit the quantity of inmate property on transports to one (1) sealed plastic transparent bag measuring no larger than 14 by 22 inches (10 by 14 inches for out of state transports), which may include:

-- a.
-Personal medications.
+Transport staff will limit the quantity of inmate property on transports to one (1) sealed plastic transparent bag measuring no larger than 14 by 22 inches (10 by 14 inches for out of state transports), which may include: - a.
+Personal medications. - b.

-- b.
 Personal clothing items not worn on transport.

 - c.
-Personal pocket property.

-- d.
-Personal hygiene items.
+Personal pocket property. - d.
+Personal hygiene items. - J-2.

-- J-2.
 No dangerous items, such as knives, lighters or needles, will be transported. - J-3.
 No commissary food items or cash money should be transported. - J-4.
-Property shall be screened for prohibited items and if discovered, a Property Disposal/Release Form No.315 will be filled out, directing the release to a person of the inmate's choice.
-Deputies will follow the guidelines listed in AJ Policy CD-5-4, Inmate Property, for disposal of unclaimed items. - a.
-The inmate will arrange for a third party to pick-up the property at AJ Administration. - b.
+The property shall be screened for prohibited items and if discovered, a Property Disposal/Release Form No.315 will be filled out, directing the release to a person of the inmate's choice.
+Deputies will follow the guidelines listed in DCAJ Policy CD-5-4, Inmate Property, for disposal of unclaimed items. - a.
+The inmate will arrange for a third party to pick the property up at Jail Administration. - b.
 Photo Identification will be required for any person who picks up any released property. - c.
 The completed Form No. 315 shall be signed by the inmate, the deputy releasing the property and the person who received the property. - d.
 After thirty days, any unclaimed property shall be destroyed, forwarded through the chain of command to the Corrections Captain for auction, or disposed of. - e.
-A copy of the completed Form No. 315 will be scanned into the inmate's Jail Management System (JMS) file. - f.
+A copy of the completed Form No. 315 will be returned to the inmate file. - f.
 If the inmate does not have a person to release the property to, staff will fill out a Property Disposal/Release Form No. 315 for the inmate, as directed by the shift supervisor.